Frequently Asked Questions

 Here are a few frequently asked questions- I hope this is a useful read for you!

 How will the digital images get to me?
 All my wedding packages contain 400-600 images from your wedding day.
 They will be high resolution JPEGs, fully edited and free from any watermarks.
 They will be sent to you within a month of the wedding (often within a week or two) You’ll have a slideshow to see my favourite images from your wedding set to music then you’ll receive a link to your online gallery where you can view and download all of your high res images and low res images (optimised for social media with my watermark on).

 Is it best to meet face to face before we book you?
 It’s always nice to meet up in person in Canterbury (where I’m based) and have a chat over a cup of tea or coffee and get to know one another.
-However it’s not always possible if the couple live along way away.
-So other options are to Skype or have a chat on the phone.
+However it’s not always possible if the couple live along way away so other options include a Zoom call or have a chat on the phone.

 What proportion of images will be in black and white?
-I’m a big black and white fan so I’ll edit a third to a half of the chosen pictures to be black and white and the rest in colour.
+I’m a big black and white fan so I’ll edit around a third of the chosen pictures to be black and white and the rest in colour.